 "However, we recognise we have much to do and consider the rating to be a fair reflection of the issues that Kenton has faced in the past 18 months.
 Undoubtedly, the financial pressures we have experienced have had an impact but I am confident that we are now in a stronger position to act on the report's recommendations.

 "I am very proud of the staff and students at Kenton.
-Together with the commitment of our governors and the support of parents, guardians and families, we will make the improvements necessary to ensure all pupils achieve their best."
+Together with the commitment of our governors and the support of parents, carers and families, we will make the improvements necessary to ensure all pupils achieve their best."

-Additional support for Kenton's improvement plans will come from its membership of the Government's 'Opportunities North East' programme which aims to raise attainment levels in 30 schools across the region.
+Additional support for Kenton's improvement plans will come from its membership of the Government's 'Opportunities North East' programme, which aims to raise attainment levels in 30 schools across the region.

-Anne Malcolm, chair of governors at Kenton School added:
+Anne Malcolm, Chair of Governors at Kenton School, added:

 "The school leadership and governors are totally committed to improving standards across the school and have a clear plan of how we will achieve this.
-The report today helps to highlights those areas that we know we have to build on as a school community.
+The report today helps to highlight those areas that we know we have to build on as a school community.

 You can register with Ofsted and give them your views about our school whenever you want or need to.
 You can give your views using Ofsted Parent View.